New South Head Road: Route

-New South Head Road runs north-east from Rushcutters Bay through Edgecliff, Double Bay, Point Piper, Rose Bay and Vaucluse where it finally merges into Old South Head Road.
+New South Head Road commences from the intersection with Bayswater Road (eastbound)/William Street (westbound) and heads in a north-easterly direction as a six-lane dual-carriageway road from Rushcutters Bay through Edgecliff, before narrowing down to a four-lane, single carriageway road through Double Bay, Point Piper and Rose Bay where it eventually terminates at the intersection with Old South Head Road at Vaucluse.

 History

 Maroo track

 Prior to the road's construction the main route to the southern headland was South Head Road, which led to the signal station following the route of modern-day Old South Head Road and Oxford Street.
 In 1831, construction began on New South Head Road.
 The road was to follow the route of the Aboriginal foot track Maroo, which contoured between south head and Sydney.
-Before construction began on New South Head Road, only Aborigines, and men stationed at the South Head Lookout Post used the track.
+Before construction began on New South Head Road, only Aboriginal people, and those stationed at the South Head Lookout Post used the track.

 Initial completion

 For the first few years of construction progress was slow and only parts of the road began to develop, as work was treacherous with the route offering a range of harsh environments such as the low lying swamplands of Rushcutters Bay, Double Bay and Rose Bay, to the steep cliff faces of Vaucluse and Watsons Bay; in addition, the bush lands surrounding the Maroo Track were reportedly infested with snakes.
 However, by 1834 efforts had increased, and the road began to take shape.
 Where the road crosses Rushcutters Creek, a succession of bridges were built, starting with a timber bridge around 1834, followed by a stone bridge erected between 1837 and 1839.
 Bentley's Bridge, as it came to be known, was built by convicts under supervision of Lieutenant ACD Bentley.
 By the late 1830s, the road was able to cater for carts and stretched from Rushcutters Bay to Vaucluse, finally providing Sydneysiders a coastal thoroughfare along the southern banks of the harbour.